cw417/whisky-journal/README.md

 # whisky-journal
-A journal for keeping notes on whisky
+A journal for keeping notes on whisky.

+Written in python.